By purchasing this workshop, you will help Rogelio train communities in key ecosystems of the Andes and Amazon rainforest.

-Agro-ecology is one of the activities that creates the greatest positive impact in the prevention and mitigation of global warming and the protection of ecosystems and biodiversity.
+Sustainable land managment like permaculture or agroforestry are some of the activities that create the greatest positive impact in the prevention and mitigation of global warming and the protection of ecosystems and biodiversity.

 Why is it important?